JanVais/XamarinPainter/README.md

 * Load a background image

 ## WindowsPhone 8
-There will be no support for WindowsPhone 8 due to it's near deprication
+There will be no support for WindowsPhone 8 due to it's near deprecation